ryantd42/NY-Legislative-Git/2023/A4070A-2023/bill.md

  SION INTO SUCH PROGRAM OR RECEIPT OF SUCH SERVICE.
 IF A SERVICE IS ULTI- MATELY  NOT  APPROVED  AND  REIMBURSEMENT  HAS  ALREADY  OCCURRED,  SUCH REIMBURSEMENT  SHALL  BE RETURNED TO THE OFFICE FOR PEOPLE WITH DEVELOP- MENTAL DISABILITIES WITHIN SIXTY DAYS OF NOTICE OF SUCH  DENIAL.
+THIS SECTION SHALL APPLY TO ANY SERVICES RENDERED ON AND AFTER ONE YEAR PRIOR TO THE EFFECTIVE DATE OF THIS SECTION.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04872-02-3
+  LBD04872-03-3